-- 6.35 This site is located over 300 metres further to the west than the four bungalows off Brown Westhead Park. - 6.36 Permission in Principle was previously approved under planning reference 18/0448/PIP, but this has expired.
+- 6.38 This site is located over 300 metres further to the west than the four bungalows off Brown Westhead Park. - 6.39 Permission in Principle was previously approved under planning reference 18/0448/PIP, but this has expired.
 The previous Permission in Principle was granted in February 2019, subject to the submission of various technical details and assessments.
-There was no requirement to submit a noise assessment. - 6.37 An updated application for the dwellings was submitted in March 2022.
-No noise assessment was included in the submission. - 6.38 It is assumed that the baseline noise levels at the proposed dwellings would be similar to those measured by WBM at Location 4 (Brown Westhead Park).
-The average background noise level at Location 4, measured in 2018 was 36 dB LA90,T. Using guidance in PPGM, this indicates that 46 dB LAeq,1h would be an appropriate site noise limit at this location. - 6.39 The calculated site noise level for normal, day to day operations is 43 dB LAeq,1h for the housing at Wolverley Lodge.
-This complies with the suggested PPGM site noise limit of 46 dB LAeq,1h at this location. - 6.40 The calculated noise due to temporary operations is 46 dB $L{Aeq,1h}$ .
-This is below the PPGM noise limit of 70 dB $L{Aeq,1h}$ for such activities. - 6.41 As such, operations at the proposed quarry at Wolverley Lodge would not cause any significant impact at these dwellings.
+There was no requirement to submit a noise assessment. - 6.40 An updated application for the dwellings was submitted in March 2022.
+No noise assessment was included in the submission. - 6.41 The application was refused in September 2023, as such no quarry noise assessment has been undertaken for this development. - 6.42 WBM has undertaken limited sample measurements near to this development site in 2023 (reported in the updated ES) and 2024 (see Appendix B), with an average value of 40 dB LA90,T. This data is provided for information only.